boggioMichael/saca/README.md

 kinds of sift (bug/vulns/memory/logical) which run both dynamically and statically before the code is getting reviewed by a human (or hopefully just used straight in production :))

-The ultimate goal of SACA is to be integrated into every AI code-generating model.
-This will substantially (and hopefully perfectly) remove all bugs that the AI might have created.

 ---

 ## Restrications

-** This project is not using AI to function AT ALL. ** To be a safety net for the black box, which is an AI, we cannot use AI itself.
+The project will mainly be implemented using classic algorithms, in contructs to using ML blackbox To be a safety net for the black box, which is an
+AI, we cannot use the blackbox itself.
 SACA is completely algorithm-based and entirely based on tested, reliable, real, hand-made code and tools such as clang-tidy, valgrind, code sanitizers, gdb, etc...

 One exception, of course, will be the vulnerability sifter part of SACA.
 Since vulnerability searching requires creative and thinking-like abilities, we have to use a generative model based on different CVEs and CVEs fixes in addition to the current knowledge of the AI.

 ---